klieret/collaborative-programming-github/slides.md

    * The original repository (`klieret/codas...`)
    * Your own `main` branch
    * Your neighbors `main` branch
-6. If you want to do the bonus exercises, mark your PR as `draft`
+6. <mdi-checkbox-marked-circle-plus-outline class="text-orange-400"/> If you want to do the bonus exercises, mark your PR as `draft`
-6. If you receive a PR, merge it (unless it's marked as a draft)
+6. If you receive a PR, merge it (unless it's a draft)

 ::right::